-The term “maintenance manual” will be open for interpretation but as outlined in the previous blog it is generally required that builders give one to new home owners.
+The term “maintenance manual” will be open for interpretation, but as outlined in the previous blogs it is required that builders give one to new home owners.
 Instead of debating the definition of the term, we should examine how a builder can position themselves to reduce their liability and benefit from providing a better homeowner experience at the same time.

 · Keeps Value of the Home: A well-built home is ultimately a builder’s best promotional tool.
 Homes change hands much more frequently than in the past due to increasing real estate prices.
 A well maintained home is a positive reflection on the builder; the same can’t be said for a poorly maintained home.
 A buyer will like a comprehensive manual, so it can help with resale.

 · Fewer Resources Required: An educated homeowner is empowered to do what is required of them and requires less of the builder’s time & resources.

 · Reduce Liability: By providing all maintenance material you eliminate any liability that could result from improper operation & maintenance by the homeowner.

 Regardless of how you define “maintenance manual,” what is true for every home is that proper operation & maintenance is necessary for both the builder and the homeowner to benefit from the transaction.